-This recovery plan guides the recovery of the western ringtail possum for the next 10 years.
-The 10 year goal is:
+This recovery plan guides recovery actions for the western ringtail possum for the next 10 years.
+The 10 year goal is to:

-to slow the decline in population size, extent and area of occupancy through managing major threatening processes affecting the subpopulations and their habitats, and allowing the persistence of the species in each of the identified key management zones: Swan Coastal Plain, southern forests and south coast.
+slow the decline in population size, extent and area of occupancy through managing major threatening processes affecting the subpopulations and their habitats, and allowing the persistence of the species in each of the identified key management zones: Swan Coastal Plain, southern forests and south coast.